erinjohnson47/8thlight-assessment/readme.md

 ### How to run this command line app
 1. fork or clone the repository from [here](https://github.com/erinjohnson47/8thlight-assessment)
-2. from the command line, cd into the repository you just forked/cloned and run `npm install` to install dependencies
+2. from the command line, cd into the repository you just forked/cloned and run `npm install books` to install dependencies and `npm link` to run the app by typing "books" in the command line
-3. touch `config.js` and add
+3. in the root directory, touch `config.js` and add the following code to this file:
 `const config = {
-    GOOGLE_BOOKS_API_KEY: ''}`, you should then insert your Google Books API key as a string (within the empty single quotes)
+    GOOGLE_BOOKS_API_KEY: ''}`, you should then insert your Google Books API key (obtained from google, or sent by me via email) as a string (within the empty single quotes)
-3. to run the application from the command line, type `.bin/outside`
+3. to run the application from the command line, type `books` and follow the prompts

 ### User Stories: